saybou/serverless-typescript-aws/README.md

 - Add a policy for the CloudFormation service, allow _List:DescribeStacks_ action.
 - Indicate to apply this permission to all resources and click _Review Policy_ button.
   _(If necessary, you can specify specific ressources to apply the permissions)_
-- Name this policy `serverless-deploy` (just for consistency) and finish to create it.
+- Name this policy `serverless-deploy-policy` (just for consistency) and finish to create it.

-Now go back to the group we created and attach it this policy.
+Now go back to the group `serverless-deploy-group` we created and attach it this policy.
-Then go back to the user `serverless-deploy` and attach it to the group.
+Then go back to the user `serverless-deploy` and attach it to the group `serverless-deploy-group`.

 Let's now try to deploy again